mattecenz/distributed-snapshot/MESSAGES.md

 I guess the best solution is to broadcast a message to ask to be removed from the network, even with no acks should be fine.

+Then each node should update accordingly his routing table.

+**NB:** We still need to ensure that if a node crashes then the nodes which were pinging with him find a way to "connect" and ping between each other.

 ### CRASHING

 Ok so crashes are a bit trickier because we also need to understand if we want to restore the state of the application.
 So let's start with the easy: *someone notices that a node has crashed and wants to notify everyone*.

 In this case it is easy conceptually but we need to be careful because there could be a network partition.
 But it does not matter as another node in the other partition will notice it and send to everyone left in the partition that a peer has crashed (then what to do the application decides it).

+The most important thing in this case is that **each remaining node in the network is aware of the fact that a node has crashed**.
+In this way we could have some unexpected behaviors (i.e. messages not delivered, causality not respected, ...) but it does not matter as we will restart from the snapshot when the application is restored.

+Or maybe one could resume the exchange of messages after a node has crashed and the network is rebuilt.
+But we need to ensure that our algorithm is resilient to a lot of disconnections too.

+But there are some problems with network partitions, so we need to distinguish the two cases:

+* if a node which noticed that the process crashed has no entries in its routing table, after a timer is elapsed (so nobody tried to contact him) then is considered isolated from the network and the **user** needs to manually reconnect to the network.

+* if a node is not isolated (i.e. his routing table contains some information) then there are two cases:
+* if the node was sending a *PING* (thus receiving a pong) to the crashed process then look for another entry to send the PING (like if it tries to join automatically the network again) and repeat the joining process. **NB:** in the case no node is reachable go to the step above.
+* if the node was sending a *PONG* (thus receiving a ping) to the crashed process then it asynchronously waits for someone to ping him and it deletes the entry in the table and does not send pongs back.

+In the case of if another peer (not directly connected) wants to contact the old peer an **invalidPeerAddress** message is sent back and can be handled by removing the entry from the routing table.